neontapir/managertools-logging/README.md

 Other entry options not covered here are:

 - `interview` (which uses a team called `zzz_candidates`)
--   `multi`, which propagates the content to the logs of the specified members
 - `perf`, which uses a performance checkpoint template
 - `team`, which propagates the content to the logs of all members of the team

-After our examples, this is what data/avengers/tony-stark/log.adoc contains:
+After our examples, this is what `data/avengers/tony-stark/log.adoc` contains:

     == One-on-One (July 29, 2015,  2:49 PM)
     Location::